stelzinga/MF/MGT_80.Tools.md

 @@@
 ________________________________________
 ## Bylaw Definition (Framework)
-The Bylaws or Policies or Normative Documentation define the boundaries, methods and obligations of the Venture.
-Depending on the Venture the terms Bylaws, Policies and Normative Documentation are used interchangeably or not.
+Bylaws, Policies or Normative Documentation define the boundaries, methods and obligations of the Venture.
+Depending on the Venture the above terms are used interchangeably or not.
-The terms Bylaws or Normative Documentation are mostly used for the entire Venture whereas Policies are used within Activities.
 Bylaws are defined by Top Management for the entire Venture, whereas Policies are defined by the Management of the Activities.

 Bylaws are strongly driven by laws applicable within a Venture's country of incorporation.
-Other influences on the bylaws are society.
+Other influences on the Bylaws are society.
 Bylaws are reviewed on a periodic basis to assure they remain within the laws set out.

 ByLaws should be easily accessible to anyone witin the Venture.
-Noweadays this is mostly achieved through the useof intranets and equivalent repositories of information.
+Noweadays this is mostly achieved through the use of intranets and equivalent repositories of information.
 ________________________________________
-## SWOT (Framework)
+## SWOT Analysis (Framework)
 Strength and Weaknesses of a SWOT refer to *internal* forces, whereas Opportunities and Threats refer to *external* forces.
 Internal means *within* the Venture.
 In other words, Strengths and Weaknesses (internal) refer to aspects that are in control of the Venture, whereas Threats and Opportunities (external) are not in control of the Venture.
-Details of how to perform a SWOT here:
+Details of how to perform a SWOT can be found here:
 <https://www.managementstudyguide.com/swot-analysis.htm>

 Each item in the SWOT should answer specific questions: